augustusnaz/laravel-google-merchant-api/README.md

 }
 ```

-**Note**: In this case, the ProductApi and OrderApi methods such as `insert`, `get`, `delete`, and `list`, returns a Guzzle response when called asynchronously (rather than an instance of `ProductApi` or `OrderApi`.
+**Note**: In this case, methods such as `insert`, `get`, `delete`, and `list`, etc, returns a Guzzle response when called asynchronously (rather than an instance of `ProductApi` or `OrderApi`.
 This means your exception blocks should be wrapped around requests.

 ## Contributing

 This package is intended to provide a Laravel solution for the Google Shopping API for Google Merchant.
 Currently, only the Product Content has been adequately implemented and tested.
-For orders, refunds, etc., contents, ideas, and pull-requests are welcome.
+For orders, refunds, etc., ideas and pull-requests are welcome.

 ###